metal3-io/project-infra/jenkins/README.md

 [CityCloud](https://www.citycloud.com/) every 6 hours which has failed to be deleted at the end of v1alphaX integration test.

-## "Can one of the admins verify this patch?"
+## "I'm waiting for a metal3-io member to verify that this patch is reasonable to test"

-For all the PRs from authors that are not whitelisted, the bot will add a comment "*Can one of the admins verify this patch?*".
-This means that the author is not in the whitelist and that someone from the metal3-io organization should review the PR and run the tests (with */test-integration*) or add the author to whitelist if trusted.
+For all the PRs from authors that are not whitelisted, the bot will add a comment "*I'm waiting for a metal3-io member to verify that this patch is reasonable to test*".
+This means that the author is not in the whitelist and that someone from the metal3-io organization should review the PR and run the required tests suggested by the Github or add the author to whitelist if trusted.

 ## Job logs